PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-navigate-a-farm.md

 === "Route 3"
     ![task1_world](../assets/Task1Route3.png)

-The red line is the farmland while the green lines specify the path that **MUST** be followed by each route.
+The red line is the farmland while the green lines specify the path within the crop rows that **MUST** be followed by the robot for each route.

 ## Task Rules